Interferon alpha (IntronA ®, Roferon-A ®)

-Interferon alpha is used to treat cancer of the kidney|, malignant melanoma|, multiple myeloma| and carcinoid tumours.
+Interferon alpha is a biological therapy used to treat cancer of the kidney, malignant melanoma, multiple myeloma and carcinoid tumours.

-You should ideally read this information with our general information about your type of cancer|.
+It’s best to read this information with our general information about the type of cancer you have.

-Interferon is a protein that occurs naturally in the body in very small amounts.
+Interferon is a protein the body makes in very small amounts.
 It can also be made outside the body and used as a drug

 reduce the ability of the cancer cells to protect themselves from the immune system